CasaJasmina/Issue-Printer/README.md

 # Issue-Printer
 ### Bringing GitHub issues in the physical world
-The Issue-Printer is a little thermal printer, connected to Arduino, that automatically prints out comments, commits and issues from a certain repository of GitHub.
+The Issue-Printer is a little thermal printer, connected to Arduino, that automatically prints out comments and issues from a certain repository of GitHub.

 <img src="https://github.com/CasaJasmina/Issue-Printer/blob/master/Img/printhorizontal.jpg" width="800" />